korningf/arch-ops/box/dsp/win/devpc.md

 ##  26. VisualStudio Code ([*] provided)

-_this may already be provided with devtools_
+_this is already be provided with a devtools script_

 ###  Install VSCode